RillingDev/yugioh-deck-tool/README.md

 #### Build Output

+The build output can be found in the `dist` directory.

 -   `tooltip.js` and `tooltip.css` contain code for the tooltips.
 -   `app.js` and `app.css` contain code for the actual deck-tool.
 -   `index.html` contains a basic setup loading the these files and starts the deck-tool with tooltips.